Kintu

 Kintu is a mythological figure who appears in a creation myth of the people of Buganda, Uganda.
-According to this legend, Kintu was the first person on earth.
+According to this legend, Kintu was the first person on earth, and the first Muganda.

 Kintu, meaning "thing" in Bantu languages, is also commonly attached to the name Muntu, the legendary figure who founded the Gisu and Bukusu tribes.

-Background
+Background and cultural significance

 The creation myth of the people of Buganda, Uganda, includes a figure called Kintu, who was the first person on earth, and the first man to wander the plains of Uganda alone.
 He has also sometimes been known as God, or the father of all people who created the first kingdoms.

-The story
+The name Kintu, meaning 'thing' in Bantu, is commonly attached to the name Muntu, who was the legendary figure who founded the Gisu and Bukusu tribes.
+Kintu is believed to originate from the east, west, and north, who brought with him the first materials to begin life on earth.
+These materials were millet, cattle or call it Ente in Luganda language, and bananas.

+Narrative

-In the creation myth recorded by Harry Johnston, Kintu appears on the plains of Uganda with a cow which was his only possession.
+In the version of the creation myth recorded by Harry Johnston, Kintu appears on the plains of Uganda with a cow which was his only possession.
 He fed on its milk and cow dung before being rewarded bananas and millet from the sky god, Ggulu.
-Before his encounter with Ggulu, Kintu meets a woman named Nnambi and her sister who had come from the sky.
+Before his encounter with Ggulu, Kintu meets a woman named Nambi (sometimes rendered Nnambi) and her sister who had come from the sky.
 They first take his beloved cow to Ggulu to prove his humanness and to seek Ggulu's permission to admit him into the sky.

 Once arriving in the sky, Kintu's humanness is tested by Ggulu through five consecutive trials, each one trickier and more difficult than the last.
 However, Kintu is able to come out of each trial victorious with the assistance of an unidentified divine power.
-Ggulu is impressed with Kintu's wit and resilience, rewarding his efforts with his daughter Nnambi and many agricultural gifts as dowry which included: bananas, potatoes, beans, maize corn, ground-nuts, and a hen.
+Ggulu is impressed with Kintu's wit and resilience, rewarding his efforts with his daughter Nnambi and many agricultural gifts as dowry which included: bananas, potatoes, beans, maize corn, groundnuts, and a hen.
 From this point, Kintu was given the basic materials to be able to create life in Uganda.

-However, before leaving the sky, Kintu and Nnambi were warned by Ggulu not to come back for any reason as they made their journey back to Earth for fear that Nnambi's brother, Walumbe (meaning "disease" and "death" in Bantu), would follow them back to Earth and cause them great trouble.
+However, before leaving the sky, Kintu and Nnambi were warned by Ggulu not to come back for any reason as they made their journey back to Earth for fear that Nnambi's brother, Walumbe (meaning 'disease' and 'death' in Bantu), would follow them back to Earth and cause them great trouble.
 Kintu and Nnambi disregarded Ggulu's warning and Kintu returned to the sky to fetch the millet the hen had to feed on while on earth that Nnambi had left behind.
 In his short time there, Walumbe had figured Nnambi's whereabouts and convinced Kintu to allow him to live with them on Earth.
 Upon seeing Walumbe accompanying Kintu on their way down from the sky, Nnambi at first denied her brother but Walumbe eventually persuaded her into allowing him to stay with them.